Roquan Smith

-Roquan Daevon Smith (born April 8, 1997) is an American football inside linebacker for the Baltimore Ravens of the National Football League (NFL).
-He played college football at Georgia.
+Roquan Daevon Smith (born April 8, 1997) is an American professional football linebacker for the Baltimore Ravens of the National Football League (NFL).
+He played college football for the Georgia Bulldogs.
 Smith became the first Georgia Bulldog to win the Butkus Award.

-Early years
+Early life

-Smith attended Macon County High School in Montezuma, Georgia, where he played football for the Bulldogs.
+Smith was introduced to organized football at the age of six.
+In the years to follow his youth football coaches had to keep a copy of his birth certificate on file to dispute claims that he was too old to play.
+He attended Macon County High School in Montezuma, Georgia, where he played football for the Bulldogs.
 He originally committed to the University of California, Los Angeles (UCLA) to play college football but changed his commitment to the University of Georgia.

 College career

 While at the University of Georgia, Smith played college football under head coaches Mark Richt and Kirby Smart.
 As a true freshman at Georgia in 2015, Smith played in 12 games and recorded 20 tackles.
 As a sophomore in 2016, he started 10 of 13 games, recording 95 tackles.

 In 2017, Smith was named MVP of the SEC Championship Game, as well as SEC Defensive Player of the Year by the Associated Press.
-He also became the first Georgia Bulldog to win the Butkus Award.
-Smith decided to forgo his final year of eligibility and entered the 2018 NFL Draft.
+He became the first Georgia Bulldog to win the Butkus Award.
+Smith decided to forgo his final year of eligibility and entered the 2018 NFL draft.